-Washington, D.C.
-June 16, 2016.
-In a unanimous ruling issued today, the United States Supreme Court upheld a whistleblower’s claim and affirmed the “implied certification theory” of liability under the False Claims Act (FCA).
+In Universal Health Services v.
+United States, ex rel.
+Escobar, the Supreme Court upheld a whistleblower’s claim and affirmed the “implied certification theory” of liability under the False Claims Act (FCA).
 This theory permits contractors to be liable for fraud when they fail to disclose material non-compliance with regulatory requirements.